ros-infrastructure/robots.ros.org/contributing.md

 There is a script to run this site locally inside docker.

 ## Prerequiste
-To make use of this you will need to have docker installed.
+To make use of this you will must have docker installed.

 ## Steps

 1. Run `test_site.bash`

 1. You can then open http://localhost:3000 in your browser to view the site.
-If you edit and save files in the directory it will detect the changes and automatically regenerate the page you are browsing.
+The page in the browser automatically refresh when files are changed.

 Notes:
-There are a few time it needs a reboot, such as changing the `_config.yml` in which case you can `Ctrl-C` the test_site.bash and rerun it.
-Then reload in your browser.
+The `test_site.bash` script must be restarted if `_config.yml` is changed.
+Kill the script with `Ctrl-C` the test_site.bash and rerun it.
+Then reload the page in your browser.

 # About the backend